Terms and Conditions of Kentzler Kaschner Dental GmbH

 (6) The Seller shall assume the warranty for newly manufactured items and work performances including the related planning and monitoring services for a period of one (1) year from delivery or acceptance of the object of sale.
 After this period, the Buyer is no longer entitled to any warranty rights against the Seller.
 Subsequent performance measures, i.e., the delivery of a defect-free good or the rectification of the defect, do not entail a new start of the limitation period, but only suspend the limitation period applicable to the original delivery good by the duration of the carried-out subsequent performance measure.
 The performance of the supplementary performance by the Seller shall not constitute an acknowledgement within the meaning of Article 212, paragraph 1 BGB (German Civil Code).

-(7) In the event of the sale of used products, warranty claims against the Seller shall be excluded as a matter of principle (see Clause 10, Paragraph 2).
+(7) In the event of the sale of used products, warranty claims against the Seller shall be excluded as a matter of principle.

 (8) Further claims of the Buyer based on defects are excluded.
 In particular, the Seller shall not be liable for damage that has not occurred to the product itself, nor for any other financial loss suffered by the Buyer.